Raspberry White Chocolate Pancake Traybake

 Instructions

-1. Set the oven to 160°C fan-forced.
-Line a slice tray (approximately 18x28 cm) with baking paper, ensuring it hangs slightly over the edges for easy removal.
+1. Preheat oven to 160°C fan-forced.
+Line an 18 x 28 cm slice tray with baking paper, leaving overhang for easy removal.

-2. Measure out the milk into a jug and heat in the microwave for 20–30 seconds, until lukewarm (avoid overheating).
-Stir in the vinegar and set aside for a few minutes to allow the mixture to curdle slightly.
+2. Heat the milk in the microwave for 20-30 seconds until lukewarm.
+Stir in vinegar and set aside for 2-3 minutes.

-3. In a large mixing bowl, sift the flour and bicarbonate of soda.
-Stir in the sugar and salt until evenly combined.
+3. In a large bowl, sift together flour and bicarbonate of soda.
+Stir in sugar and salt.

-5. Pour the wet mixture into the bowl with the dry ingredients.
-Gently whisk until just combined—do not overmix, as this may result in a dense texture.
+5. Pour wet ingredients into dry ingredients.
+Gently whisk until just combined - do not overmix.

-6. Gently fold in half of the raspberries and white chocolate chips, ensuring even distribution.
+6. Fold through half the raspberries and white chocolate chips.

-7. Pour the pancake batter into the prepared slice tray.
-Use a spatula to smooth the top evenly.
+7. Pour batter into the prepared tray and smooth the top.

-8. Crush the remaining (frozen) raspberries slightly with your hands and scatter them over the top of the batter.
-Sprinkle the remaining white chocolate chips evenly over the surface.
+8. Lightly crush remaining raspberries in your hands and scatter over the batter.
+Sprinkle with remaining white chocolate chips.

 Notes